Get us in your inbox

 If you only eat one fancy meal in Mudgee, it’s a tough call between three of the best local fine dining experiences – two of which reside within wineries, naturally.

 At the beautifully biodynamic Lowe Family Wine Co, its on-site hatted restaurant, the Zin House has the most in-demand tables in town.
 You'll need to book well in advance.
-The produce is not only seasonal and local, but most of it is sourced right there from the garden – which you're welcome to wander through between your set menu of five courses.
-Set in a former farmhouse, at this restaurant they don’t reset tables, giving you plenty of space to dine at a relaxed pace.
+The produce is not only seasonal and local, but most of it is sourced right there from the garden – which you're welcome to wander through between your set menu of six courses.
+Set in a former farmhouse, this restaurant doesn't reset tables, giving you plenty of space to dine at a relaxed pace.
 Sat atop a hill, the west-facing porch of the terrace gets stunning sunsets – a perfect accompaniment to a Gooree Park wagyu and a smooth, fruity glass of organic zinfandel from the very vines the restaurant overlooks.

 If you’re looking for something to fill your empty esky (aside from wine, of course), you’ll wanna have some ice bricks at the ready for a haul from High Valley Cheese Co.
 Mudgee’s own artisanal cheesemaker can be found on platters of many local wineries, and you can’t walk away from a cheese tasting at their pop-up stall – which shares an address with the cellar door for Gilbert Family Wines – without buying at least a couple of jars of creamy marinated fetta.